 Phosphorus (P) is essential for crop production.
-It stimulates early plant growth giving a good and vigorous start and, thereby, hastens maturity.
+It stimulates early plant growth giving a healthy and vigorous start.
 In Minnesota, most agricultural soils contain from 100 to about 4,000 lb. of total P per acre.

 Stimulated by economic as well as environmental concerns, the efficient use of phosphorus is becoming more and more important.
 This Fact Sheet provides a discussion of:

 - Management of phosphate fertilizers